 Whistler's guidelines for a safe restart

-As part of phase 3 of BC's restart plan, Whistler's services have begun to return to service as the economy progressively reopens and a "new normal" is established.
+The phased approach to BC's Restart Plan is on pause for the duration of province-wide restrictions, however, Whistler's services have continued to return to service as the economy progressively reopens and a "new normal" is established.

-During this progressive reopening, it is critical that all Whistler businesses take a proactive approach to ensuring all required practices are in place before reopening, in order to manage risk – both for the community and visitors alike.
+As we navigate these unprecedented times, it is critical that all Whistler businesses take a proactive approach to ensuring all required practices are in place before reopening, in order to manage risk – both for the community and visitors alike.
 The Provincial Health Officer has ordered specific practices to be implemented and these orders must be followed.
-Guidance has also been provided for specific industry sectors.
+Guidance has also been provided for specific industry sectors below.

 It is important to note that the Provincial Health Officer has ordered that all employers must post a copy of their COVID-19 Safety Plan on their website, if they have a website, and at the workplace so that it is readily available for review by workers, other persons who may attend at the workplace to provide services and members of the public.

 Our community’s recovery relies on each of us doing our part.